-Students who do not achieve 100% on the medication mathematics calculation test in all Nursing Assessment and Skills courses (I, II, III, IV) will have mandatory remediation and be required to re-test.
+Students who do not achieve 100% on the medication mathematics calculation test in all Nursing Assessment and Skills courses (I, II, III) will have mandatory remediation and be required to retest.
 Each student will receive three opportunities to meet the math requirement.
-Failure to score 100% after the third attempt will result in a referral to the progression committee.
+Failure to score 100% after the third attempt will result in course failure.

 The following resources are available for medication math in all courses:

-- Orientation basic math packet

 - Online tools available.
-Refer to course syllabus.

-- Math calculation books located in library
+Refer to course syllabus. - Math calculation books located in library - Medication mathematics theory and lab skills classes in Nursing Assessm,ents Skills course I, II, III - Student Success Coordintator